shibam17/todolist/README.md

    #### 3.3 Filtering the To-Do List

-So this will be the last thing we will implement, which is sorting the list into complete, incomplete and all the lists.
+So, this will be the last thing we will implement, which is sorting the list into complete, incomplete, and all the lists.

-Here also we will create a function which will get triggered by the selection box we have in HTML.
+Here, also we will create a function which will get triggered by the selection box we have in HTML.

 Create a function `filterTodo` inside that create a switch statement which will have the parameter equals to **the option we chose** from the box.